Explore Synchronized Data Sources

 - Recall the definition of a data source.

-Data Sources in Contact Builder are where your account stores and locates contact attributes.
-Contact Builder can bring in data from other Salesforce platforms, such as Sales Cloud and Service Cloud, by using synchronized data sources.
-Synchronized data sources that are brought into Contact Builder will also include the data schema and relationships previously established in your Salesforce CRM account.
+Contact Builder stores and locates contact attributes in your account’s data sources.
+Within your Marketing Cloud account, Contact Builder uses system and custom data sources, such as system-defined or user-created data extensions.
+Contact Builder can also bring in data from other Salesforce platforms, such as Sales Cloud and Service Cloud, by using Synchronized Data Sources.
+Data synchronized into Contact Builder also includes the data schema and relationships previously established in those other platforms.

 You can select and synchronize objects from Salesforce CRM and pull the information into Marketing Cloud using Marketing Cloud Connect.
-For example, if your account is using Marketing Cloud Connect and it’s integrated with a Salesforce Service Cloud account, you can use Marketing Cloud to pull over records from particular objects and put them into a data extension.
+For example, the Northern Trail Outfitters account uses Marketing Cloud Connect and is integrated with a Salesforce Service Cloud account.
+Marketing Cloud uses Marketing Cloud Connect and Synchronized Data Sources to pull over records from particular objects and put them into a data extension.
 Once you select the objects, you can select which fields to pull over.
 You can also set your web records.
-You can do all records for a time period through a poll schedule, which defines how often the Marketing Cloud checks for updates.
-Also note that syncing objects is important, especially people objects.
-Every contact or lead synced counts as a contact in Contact Builder, even if you’ve never sent them a message.
+You can do all records for a time period through a poll schedule, which defines how often Marketing Cloud checks for updates.
+Remember that syncing objects is important, especially people objects.
+Every contact or lead synchronized counts as a contact in Contact Builder, even if you’ve never sent them a message.

 If you want to synchronize a contact object, you can:

-- Choose which records to pull (all records, records since a certain date, or records with a particular field type of “true” or “false” and use the data to segment contacts.
+- Choose which records to pull and use to segment contacts.

-- Set how often the data synchronizes (minutes/hours).
+- Set how often the data synchronizes (in minutes or hours).

 The order in which you set up objects is important.
-When you set up synchronized objects, the system starts to create a data model for you to ensure the relationships between objects don’t differ from your exporting as you add layers.
+When you set up synchronized objects, the system starts to create a data model for you.
+This model ensures the relationships between objects don’t conflict as you integrate additional data sources.

 Data sources available for synchronization appear after you integrate your account using Marketing Cloud Connect.
-Note that once you start a sync, you cannot delete it.
-You can only pause the sync, but the data extension will stay.
+After you start a sync, you cannot delete it.
+You can only pause the sync, but the data extension remains in your account.
 The synchronized data source appears in your Data Sources when complete.

 Data syncing using Marketing Cloud Connect creates a single data extension within your Marketing Cloud account with one column for each field you choose to synchronize.
 The synchronized data extension uses the name of the synchronized object and adds the suffix Salesforce_n, where n indicates the number of the copy when used in a multi-org environment.
 For example, if you synchronized the Contact data source, that data source would appear in your Marketing Cloud account as Contact_Salesforce_1.